focusOtter/game-receiver/README.md

 Welcome to the Game Receiver repository, an innovative application designed to showcase the seamless integration between AWS EventBridge and AWS AppSync for real-time data communication across different domains.
 This project highlights a new feature allowing EventBridge rules to directly call AppSync endpoints, facilitating real-time updates and data synchronization.

+This post is designed to work with the [Event Broadcast application](https://github.com/focusOtter/game-brodcaster/blob/main/README.md)

 ## Getting Started

 Before diving into the Game Receiver, we highly recommend checking out the [EventBridge Target AppSync Repository](https://github.com/focusOtter/eventbridge-target-appsync).
 This repository provides a general walkthrough and foundational knowledge necessary for understanding the integration and setup required to make the most out of the Game Receiver application.